 This brings up a very important distinction between programmers and developers…

 A programmer is someone you give an exact set of instructions to and they give you the exact output you requested.
 They have a hard time thinking outside of the instructions and the potential risks associated with the code they are developing.
 In other words, their vision is too narrow or short term.
-The do not think how their code will have to be tweaked and how revisions will affect the structure they have designed.
+They do not think how their code will have to be tweaked and how revisions will affect the structure they have designed.
 For a programmer, the largest concern is getting a working version of the exact spec.
 This makes their work more prone to potential shortcomings in version 1.1 or 2.0 of your software.
 Hiring a programmer will cost you more in the long run.

 A developer is someone who can take a concept from idea to a working digital solution.
 They are capable of not only architecting a complete solution based on a business process, but also building the data model and code, as well as working with users and prototype groups.
-They can also maintain the solution, so that when code needs to be revisited down the line, they can easily go back in, understand the approach used and build upon it.
+They can also maintain the solution so that when code needs to be revisited down the line, they can easily go back in, understand the approach used and build upon it.
 This saves a massive amount of time when revisions or additions are needed, which is almost always the case.
-A developer is more like an coder, analyst and designer combined, someone with a greater creative capability who can take a larger view of what needs to be accomplished and make it reality.
+A developer is more like a coder, analyst and designer combined, someone with a greater creative capability who can take a larger view of what needs to be accomplished and make it reality.

-The bottom line is… you are going to spend a lot of time and money on your software project.
+You are going to spend a lot of time and money on your software project.
 Select a developer that is going to have the insight, foresight, experience and technical chops to get the job done right.